Firm Logo

 Proving that a workers’ compensation insurer has engaged in fraud in the handling of your workers’ comp claim may require relying on evidence such as:

-How a Workers’ Compensation Lawyer with Camili & Capo, PA Will Pursue Justice for You When Your Claim Has Been Wrongfully Denied
+How A Workers’ Compensation Lawyer With Camili & Capo, PA Will Pursue Justice For You When Your Claim Has Been Wrongfully Denied

 You should not have to shoulder the financial consequences of a work-related injury or illness.
 If a workers’ compensation insurer is attempting to wrongfully or fraudulently deny you the full benefits you are entitled to by law, Camili & Capo, PA will go to work on your behalf to make sure you are not victimized by NJ workers’ compensation insurer fraud by: